-Corporate Governance and Nominating Committee
+Corporate Governance and NominatingNomination Committee

-It is expected that a Corporate Governance and Nominating Committee will be formed and will be comprised of directors that are considered to be "independent" as defined in NI 58-101.
-A charter for the Corporate Governance and Nominating Committee will be adopted.
+It is expected that a Corporate Governance and NominatingThe Nomination Committee will be formed and will be comprisedconsists of three (3) members, David Salton, Lennie Grinbaum and Gideon Hirschfeld and assists the Board in determining compensation for Intercure's directors that are considered to be "and officers.
+The Board has determined that each member of our Nomination Committee is independent"-under the Nasdaq Marketplace Rules (and as defined in NI 58-101.
+A).